flenst111/bootstrapdsl/README.md

-## BOOTSTRAPDSL a BOOTSTRAP and HTML based DSL, which produces HTML-Sites from DSL-Scripts
+## BOOTSTRAPDSL a BOOTSTRAP and HTML based Groovy-DSL, which produces HTML-Sites from DSL-Scripts

 This a small BOOTSTRAP-GROOVY-DSL-Script which can produce your websites.
 For some functions it uses the GLKVRUNNER from the LKV NRW.
 But I will also develop a branch without the GLKVRUNNER, if somebody wants to use this DSL.
 One advantage of the glkvrunner is that you can produce HTML-Sites with dynamic content on the fly with the REST-based GSERVICESERVER, which I produced based on the glkvrunner.